Alison Bron has just spent many hours writing her cv in

 The short version is that I come from Oxford, have a degree in English and Italian Literature, and an Italian Diploma in Opera from the Rossini Conservatory Pesaro.

-My course is all about Culture and Language and I hope to explore the various differences in nuance between high-brow and low-brow language...it's all Culture/culture depending on how you look at it.
+My Bologna course is all about Culture and Language and I hope to explore the various differences in nuance between high-brow and low-brow language...it's all Culture/culture depending on how you look at it.

 As well as teaching English in schools, companies and at university, I've also been working in Italy as a freelance translator and interpreter for the last 20 years or so.
 I have gained a reputation for my work in many different cultural arenas specializing in texts on art, music, design, architecture and especially on panels for museums and multi-media panels which need to explain complicated ideas in clear simple language.

-Plain and simple language is one end of the spectrum, and my broad arts background also means I can 'wax lyrical' for advertising and copywriting purposes, which is just what you need for 'transcreation' work.
+Plain and simple business language is at one end of the spectrum, and my broad arts background also means I can 'wax lyrical' for advertising and copywriting purposes, which is just what you need for 'transcreation' work.
 On occasion I have also worked with children's authors re-writing poems for texts or song lyrics and video subtitles, which need a certain feel for rhyme and rhythm.

 From a linguistic point of view I use my course to explore various varieties of English looking at slang, technical jargon and also the spoken and unspoken rules of what it means to be truly English.